Adam's Law: Textual Frequency Law on Large Language Models¶

 Background & Motivation¶

-Background: Large language models have achieved remarkable progress on mathematical reasoning, machine translation, commonsense reasoning, and related tasks.
-Recent research highlights the critical role of data quality and quantity, yet the "frequency" dimension—how often a given expression appears in the training corpus—has rarely been explored.
+Background: Large Language Models (LLMs) have achieved significant progress in tasks like mathematical reasoning, machine translation, and common sense reasoning.
+Recent research indicates that data quality and quantity are critical to LLM performance; however, the "frequency" dimension—how often a specific expression appears in the training corpus—remains largely unexplored.

-Key Challenge: LLMs encounter high-frequency expressions far more often during pre-training and should theoretically handle high-frequency inputs more competently, yet existing methods do not systematically exploit this intuition.
-Furthermore, because most LLM training corpora are proprietary, the exact pre-training frequency of any given sentence is inaccessible.
+Key Challenge: LLMs encounter high-frequency expressions more often during pre-training and should theoretically handle such inputs more effectively.
+However, existing methods do not systematically exploit this intuition.
+Additionally, as most LLM training data is private, the exact frequency of a sentence during pre-training is not directly accessible.

-Goal: (1) Verify whether high-frequency textual expressions genuinely outperform low-frequency ones; (2) design a method for estimating sentence frequency without accessing LLM training data; (3) propose a curriculum learning strategy that leverages frequency information to optimize fine-tuning order.
+Goal: (1) Verify whether high-frequency textual expressions indeed outperform low-frequency ones; (2) Design a method to estimate sentence frequency without access to private training data; (3) Propose a curriculum learning strategy that optimizes fine-tuning order using frequency information.

-Key Insight: Drawing from word-frequency effects in human cognitive research—where high-frequency words elicit stronger neural activation and easier semantic retrieval—the authors hypothesize that the same regularity applies to LLMs: high-frequency expressions are encountered more often during pre-training and are therefore more readily understood by the model.
+Key Insight: Drawing from word frequency effects in human cognitive research (high-frequency words induce stronger neural activation and easier semantic retrieval), the authors hypothesize that this law applies to LLMs—high-frequency expressions are encountered more during pre-training and are thus more easily processed by the model.

 Method¶